Meritcommons

 Any citizen may report wrongdoing.
 Three independent reports summon the Main Box Office Panel, randomly chosen peers who investigate with transparency.
 Decisions are measured: contribution credits may be suspended, perks revoked, but rehabilitation remains possible.

 Appeals allow the wronged to regain standing.
-False reports diminish credibility.
+False reporting diminishes credibility.
 Reputation is real currency; integrity carries weight.
 Meritcommons enforces justice not to punish, but to restore balance and fairness.

 * * *